BestTimesToVisit.com Logo

 Amtrak Downeaster

-Tip:Book tickets online via Amtrak.com or the Amtrak app well in advance, especially for weekend travel or holidays, as prices increase closer to departure.
-Avoid trying to buy tickets at the station on busy days; they may sell out.
-Consider the 'Family Fare' if traveling with children.
-Be aware that Wi-Fi can be spotty, so download any entertainment beforehand.
+Tip:Book tickets online via Amtrak.com or the Amtrak app well in advance, especially for holiday weekends, as prices increase closer to the travel date.
+Avoid trying to buy tickets on the train; you'll pay a premium.
+Consider the 'Downeaster Explorer' pass if you plan multiple trips within a short period.
+Be aware that Wi-Fi can be spotty, so download any work or entertainment beforehand.

 Regional Bus Services (e.g., Peter Pan, Greyhound)